 Create a faithful community of donors

-Good for donors, who are in a controlled, secure environment, ensured that their participation will reach the cause supported;
+Good for donors, who are in a controlled, secure environment, assured that their donations will reach their chosen cause;

-Good for society, that will have more ressources allocated for important social causes, carried by trusted NGOs.
+Good for society, which will see more efficiency in resources allocated to important causes, with efforts carried out by trusted NGOs.

 What are NFTs: Non Fungible Tokens